High SMAS facelift Beverly Hills

 At Dr. Moelleken’s Plastic Surgery offices in Beverly Hills and Santa Barbara, CA, we are very excited to offer this procedure, and are pleased to say that it is now generally offered to patients.

-Critically important, the skin will not go upward in a 1990’s fashion.
+Critically important, the skin will not go upward in the 1990’s fashion.
 This allows Dr. Moelleken to avoid one of the many stigmata that produce a ‘windswept’ appearance.

 At Moelleken Plastic Surgery, our patient-centric philosophy ensures that you will receive the highest quality of care throughout your aesthetic enhancement experience.
 We take pride in providing our patients with safe and effective cosmetic surgery procedures, and beautifully natural-looking results.
 Our skillful staff understands how precious your time is, and will take care to ensure that your surgery fits conveniently into your busy schedule.
 You will never feel rushed while in our care, as Dr. Moelleken will take the time to provide a comprehensive overview of your treatment options and procedural details.